Configuration

 Arrays

 Arrays are content wrapped in square brackets [].
 Arrays such as filter and item, are not merged.
 If you override an array, your config replaces the whole base array.
 So if you only add your new value, you’ll lose all the default behavior.
-You’ll need to copy the whole base array from the core config and add your changes.
+You’ll need to copy the whole base array from the core config, then add your changes.

 Configuration at Runtime

 At runtime, the configuration JSON merges with the core product code to control how FSM works.
-The core product code always runs, but the configuration JSON overrides it for the sections you specify.
+The core product code always runs, but the configuration JSON can override it for the sections you specify.

 If there’s no custom JSON, FSM runs using the core product behavior.